Navigating Hiring Challenges in the Philippines: Best Practices and Expert Advice

 Although most Filipino workers are educated in English, it's always best to consider the language barrier.
 Provide clear job descriptions and communication materials in both English and Filipino.

 This ensures that candidates with varying levels of English proficiency can understand the requirements and expectations.Utilise bilingual staff or language interpreters during interviews and assessments to facilitate effective communication with candidates.
+Even better, take the help of an EOR, like City Relay did when hiring in the Philippines, and they'll be able to handle the requirements for you.

 Cultural Differences in the Workplace